 8. Give compliments, and learn how to take them

 Compliment others, and be grateful for their compliments to you.
-Being nice to others will improve both your mood and theirs, so find something nice to say to the people you meet and talk to, like something about their choice of clothes or jewelry, but not, “You look so energetic today” or “you look so happy today” or “you look so good today” in a tone that is supposed to convey enthusiasm.
-Why not?
-What they’ll think you’re really saying, “You don’t look energetic normally”, “you usually look miserable” and “you don’t normally look good”.
-Something that’s just as important – learn to take compliments.
-That’s fine if this doesn’t apply to you.
+Being nice to others will improve both your mood and theirs, so find something nice to say to the people you meet and talk to, like something about their choice of clothes or jewellery, or their appearance such as they are looking really vibrant and healthy.
+Something that’s just as important is to learn to take compliments.
 When people are in a good mood, they can really appreciate a good compliment.
-This isn’t quite the case when they aren’t.
+This isn’t quite the case when they aren’t in a good mood.
 If someone says you look great, it can be tempting to reply, “OK but I feel like…” or say “Really?” in complete and utter disbelief.
 If you come back with a retort, the person will be less inclined to compliment you in the future.
-It may have been appropriate to be humble in the past, especially if you are a woman, but it isn’t anymore.
-Show some appreciation and say “thanks” at the very least.
+Instead of being humble or in disbelief, show some appreciation and say “thanks” at the very least.

-Some people are just negative.
-They don’t think negatively on purpose and they don’t mean any harm, but avoid them at any rate.
-These people can ruin a good mood and you can imagine how they’ll make you feel if you are already down in the dumps.
+Some people can be fairly negative.
+They don’t think negatively on purpose and they don’t mean any harm, but it can be helpful to minimise time around negative people as being around this environment can ruin a good mood and you can imagine how they’ll make you feel if you are already down in the dumps.
 Negativity is contagious.
 Hanging out with grumpy people will rub off on you.
 Instead, find cheerful people to speak to and spend time with.
 Positive thinkers lend positivism to those around them.

 Getting Professional Help